Profess0ro/div-5-jkpg/README.md

  - Team logos are aquired from https://www.smalandsfotbollen.se/

  - Color of the text on the teampage are aquired from the color of the logo, except IF Eksjö Fotboll´s page, that text color are from their jerseys.
+Used Paint´s tool "Color picker"

+ - The header picture are from https://tranastidning.se/

 <hr>